jwmount/HyperAQ-1/README.md

 Theory of Operation

   This is an implementation of a standard Ruby-on-Rails app, with a Hyperloop UI.
 This rails server was designed to function as a headless server, starting and stopping lawn sprinkler valves, following a pre-planned sequence.
 As such, the server does not expect to receive operational instructions from the UI, so the UI role is mostly to wait for scheduled activity, be notified of state changes via hyperloop channels from the server, and keep the UI updated.
-As part of this role, the UI uses some simple color-coding to indicate server activity.
+As part of this role, the UI uses some simple color-coding, along with table sorting, to indicate server activity.

-  There is some manual intervention required; it is necessary for an operator to select Active mode after the server has been started, and an operator can control the valves manually at all times.
+  There is some manual intervention required: it is necessary for an operator to select Active mode after the server has been started, and an operator can control the valves manually at all times.

 Models